CharisMartakis/portfolio-website/README.md

 - **LinkedIn**: [linkedin.com/in/charis-martakis](https://www.linkedin.com/in/charis-martakis/)
 - **GitHub**: [github.com/CharisMartakis](https://github.com/CharisMartakis)
 - **Location**: Athens, Greece
-- **Background**: Integrated Master's in Electrical & Electronics Engineering; currently working as Web Content Executive while transitioning to full-stack development
+- **Background**: Integrated Master's in Electrical & Electronics Engineering; Web Content Specialist expanding into front-end development, QA/test automation, and technical tooling

 ---

-## Version History & Changelog
+## Version History

-### Version 0.1 — Pure HTML & CSS (branch: `Version0.1`)
+### Version 0.1 - Pure HTML & CSS

-Built entirely without Bootstrap.
-Focused on learning raw HTML structure and hand-written CSS.
+Initial hand-built version focused on raw HTML structure and custom CSS.

-**What was built in this version (in order):**
-1. Initial site scaffold — `index.html`, `style.css`, basic `resume.html`
-2. Replaced "About" page with a proper `resume.html` (CV-style layout)
-3. **Project: Greek Flag** — pure CSS recreation using Grid
-4. **Project: Pricing Table** — responsive layout using Flexbox
+- Created the first home page, shared stylesheet, and resume page
+- Added early course projects:
+  - Greek Flag
+  - Pricing Table
-5. **Project: Piet Mondrian Painting** — CSS Grid composition
+  - Piet Mondrian Painting
-6. Added `projects.html` page to list projects (early Bootstrap experiment here)
-7. **Project: E-shop with Bootstrap** — first Bootstrap-heavy project
+  - E-shop with Bootstrap

+### Version 0.2 - Bootstrap Redesign

+Rebuilt the site around Bootstrap 5 and a cleaner visual layout.

+- Reworked the home page with Bootstrap grid/layout utilities
+- Rebuilt the resume page with sidebar skills and main content
+- Added project cards and Bootstrap modals
+- Added the contact page UI
+- Added project screenshots and social/profile assets
+- Published via GitHub Pages

+### Version 0.3 - JavaScript & Portfolio Expansion

+Current in-progress version focused on JavaScript, interactivity, and stronger project presentation.

+- Added Dice Game
+- Added Drum Kit project page
+- Added Face Mask Detection thesis project to the gallery
+- Added Oh My Savior private extension showcase
+- Updated resume content to match the latest CV direction
+- Wired the Download CV button to a print/PDF-friendly view

 ---

-### Version 0.2 — Bootstrap Redesign (branch: `Version0.2`)
-A full redesign of the entire site using Bootstrap 5.
-Every page was rebuilt or heavily refactored.
-This is when the site started looking professional.

-**What changed vs Version 0.1:**
-- Completely rewrote `style.css` — removed old manual CSS, rebuilt around Bootstrap utilities
-- Rebuilt `index.html` with Bootstrap grid: hero section, about, projects preview, contact teaser
-- Rebuilt `resume.html` with sidebar + main-column two-column layout and skills cards
-- Rebuilt `projects.html` with Bootstrap card grid + modals for each project
-- Built `contact.html` — full form UI (name, email, subject, message)
-- Added screenshot images for all projects (used as card thumbnails)
-- Added profile photo, doge image, GitHub/LinkedIn SVG icons
-- Removed two early Misc projects (`birthday-invite.html`, `motivational-quote.html`) from public pages
-- Published the site via GitHub Pages (CNAME was added/tweaked)

----

-### Version 0.3 — JavaScript & Interactivity (branch: `develop`, in progress)
-Learning JavaScript and DOM manipulation from the course, then implementing it in the site.

-**What is being built in this version:**
-- **Project: Dice Game** — DOM manipulation, `Math.random()`, dynamic image swapping
-- **Project: Drum Kit** — keyboard events, click events, audio playback, CSS animation on keypress
-- More JS projects to be added as the course progresses
-- Contact form backend (planned)
-- CV download button (planned)

----

 ## Known Issues / TODOs

-- [ ] Contact form has no backend — needs a service like Formspree, EmailJS, or a Node.js backend
+- [ ] Contact form has no backend yet
-- [ ] "Download CV" button on resume.html is not wired up yet
-- [ ] Drum Kit project page exists but is not listed on the home page or in the projects.html gallery
+- [ ] Drum Kit project page exists but is not listed on the home page or in the projects gallery
-- [ ] Copyright year in footer says 2025 — should be updated to 2026
-- [ ] `aria-controls` attribute in some nav togglers incorrectly includes `#` prefix (minor HTML bug)
-- [ ] Hero image hover in CSS changes `width`/`height` directly (causes layout shift) — should use `transform: scale()` only
+- [ ] Hero image hover changes `width`/`height`, which can cause layout shift; it should use `transform: scale()` only
+- [ ] Continue adding new course and personal projects as skills grow

 ---

 ## How to Run Locally

-No build tools needed.
-Just open `index.html` in a browser, or use the VS Code Live Server extension.
+No build tools are required.
+Open `index.html` in a browser, or use the VS Code Live Server extension.

 ---

 ## Course Context

-Built while completing **Angela Yu's The Complete 2024 Web Development Bootcamp** (Udemy).
-Each mini-project added to `public/projects/` represents a course exercise that was expanded and integrated into the portfolio.
+Built while completing **Angela Yu's The Complete Full-Stack Web Development Bootcamp** on Udemy.
+Course exercises are expanded and integrated into the portfolio as standalone project pages.

 ---